maisi1120/Password-Manager/README.md

 # Overview
-This project is developed using Python and use the `turtle`, `random` and `pyperclip` module.
+This project is developed using Python and use the `tkinter`, `random` and `pyperclip` module.
 The goal is to assist users in securely storing their passwords for multiple websites.

 # Instructions
 1. Input new website names and passwords.